 - Cloud-based pricing aligns with consumption and scaling needs, which can be advantageous for growing, cloud-first environments but requires careful planning to fit budget forecasts.

-Migration, coexistence, and roadmaps Vmware edge gateway
+Migration, coexistence, and roadmaps Mullvad vpn chrome extension 2026

 - Phased migration approach: